CDThomas/workout-app/notes.md

   - [x] Login page
   - [x] Logout link
   - [x] protected routes
+- [x] user can view routines they have created
+  - This is just in a list for now.
+Might add a details page/modal later if I want more than the editing page
+- [ ] add more details to list on RoutinesPage
+  - Number of sets in the routine, all muscles worked, number of times completed, created at, last performed, etc
 - [ ] client-side validation of forms/inputs with feedback for user
 - [ ] ErrorMessage component
 - [ ] user can remove an exercise in the RoutineExerciseList